kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 ## Scope

+CDXML converter **converts between cdx** (binary) **and cdxml**(text/xml) files.
+As of commit 9507e48 all files in the ChemDraw Samples directory can be visually correctly converted from/to cdxml.
+This includes correct conversion of biological shapes and sequences, images and shapes.

-CDXML converter **converts between cdx** (binary) **and cdxml**(text/xml) files containing **small molecules**. **Conversion from [RDKit](https://github.com/rdkit/rdkit) molecules to cdx/cdxml is also partially implemented**.
+ **Conversion from [RDKit](https://github.com/rdkit/rdkit) molecules to cdx/cdxml is also partially implemented**.
 The goal of the project is to provide conversion for files containing small molecules and later possibly reactions, at least the reaction scheme.
 The idea is to be able to convert such files coming or going into a database automatically on any OS and hence treating them as molecule file format.
 ChemDraw itself lacks such usable automation features, especially cross-platform.

-Newer feature like bilogy drawing elements will possibly only get limited support because they are missing from the specification which requires a lot fo trial and error to figure things out.
+Newer feature like additions to biology drawing elements or 3D chemical features will possibly only get limited support because they are missing from the specification which requires a lot of trial and error to figure things out.
 The core issue for full support is that ChemDraw is essentially a drawing canvas and hence cdx and cdxml are drawing formats and not really chemical structure exchange formats.

 Note that there is no chemical knowledge in this tool!
 It really is just a format converter.

 ## Status

-The **status of the project is at best "alpha"** simply due to the limited scope of tested molecules and limitations how to validate the result.
+The **status of the project is "beta"**.
 It has to be assumed that anything that isn't a basic small molecules can either fail or even worse lead to an invalid output without error.

 What its implemented:

-- Conversion to/from cdx to/from cdxml for small molecules and simple reactions
+- Conversion to/from cdx to/from cdxml working for all Sample files
-- Conversion from simple RDKit Mols to cdx/cdxml (partial, for example enhanced stereo is not yet implemented)
+- Conversion from simple RDKit Mols to cdx/cdxml including enhanced stereochemistry

 ## ChemDraw Format Specification